abhinpai/pai-portfolio/docs/javascript/modules/m4_function.md

 The only difference is,

 setTimeout() triggers the function call once.
-While, the setInterval() triggers the function repeatedly after the specified interval of time.
+While the setInterval() triggers the function repeatedly after the specified interval of time.

-similar to the setTimeout, setInterval function will also return unique id to track which can also used to create the expression from memory
+similar to the setTimeout, setInterval function will also return unique id to track which can also be used to create the expression from memory